 Age limit: 13 and over

 Tickets start at £10 for preview, £14 thereafter

 The Last Days of Mankind is an extraordinary anti-war satire written by Karl Kraus in the cafés of Vienna during World War One.

 This major new adaptation, created especially for Leith Theatre, brings the work to life in a café style setting, with original songs written and performed by The Tiger Lillies.

-An international cast from Scotland, Germany, Ireland, Poland, Serbia, England, France and Ukraine will unite in a production designed to coincide with the one hundred year anniversary of the Armistice.
+Companies from Scotland, Germany, Ireland, Poland, Serbia, France and Ukraine will unite in a truly European production designed to coincide with the one hundred year anniversary of the Armistice.

 Directed by John Paul McGroarty and Yuri Birte Anderson

-This is Leith Theatre's first full scale major production in 30 years.
+This is Leith Theatre's first full scale major theatre production in 30 years.
 I was involved at an earlier development stage and am absolutely delighted to be part of the full production, appearing in the role of war correspondent Alice Schalek.

-Receive Danielle Farrow News sent direct to your inbox!
+Receive Danielle Farrow News sent to your inbox

 The reviews are in, with 4 & 5 stars!